openshift-labs/learn-katacoda/middleware/middleware-kogito/optaplanner-knapsack/05-implement-rest-application.md

 }
 </pre>

+SolverManager accepts (uninitialized) PlanningSolutions the problem), and passes this problem to a managed Solver that runs on a separate thread to solve it.
+The SolverJob runs until solving ends, after which we can retrieve the final best solution.

 # Configuring the Solver

-OptaPlanner will keep solving the problem indefinitely if we don't configure a so called _termination strategy_.
-A _termnination strategy_ tells OptaPlanner when to stop solving, for example based on the number of seconds spent, or if a score has not improved in a given amount of time.
+OptaPlanner will keep solving the problem indefinitely if we don't configure a _termination strategy_.
+A _termnination strategy_ tells OptaPlanner when to stop solving, for example based on the number of seconds spent, or if a score has not improved in a specified amount of time.

-In an OptaPlanner Quarkus application, this _termination strategy_ can be set by simply adding a configuration property in the Quarkus `application.properties` configuration file.
-Let's first open this file by clicking: `knapsack-optaplanner-quarkus/src/main/resources/application.properties`{{open}}
+In an OptaPlanner Quarkus application, we can set this _termination strategy_ by simply adding a configuration property in the Quarkus `application.properties` configuration file.
+Let's first open this file by clicking the following path: `knapsack-optaplanner-quarkus/src/main/resources/application.properties`{{open}}

-We can now add our _termination strategy_ configuration property:
+Click _Copy to Editor_ to add our _termination strategy_ configuration property:

 <pre class="file" data-filename="./knapsack-optaplanner-quarkus/src/main/resources/application.properties" data-target="replace">
 # Configuration file